Contractors: Mathematica Policy Research, Inc.; American Institutes for Research; Social Policy Research Associates

 Cost/Duration: $18,266,464 over 5 years (September 2010–September 2015)

-An evaluation brief entitled "Operational Authority, Support, and Monitoring of School Turnaround" was released on January 8, 2014 (see http://ies.ed.gov/ncee/pubs/20144008/).
 The first year of implementation and outcomes data has been collected.
 The second and final year of implementation data has been collected, with collection of corresponding outcome data in progress.
-Work is underway on preparing the first report and three descriptive evaluation briefs.
-An evaluation brief focused on teacher evaluation systems is scheduled to be released in summer 2014, and the first report is scheduled to be released in late 2014.
+Two evaluation briefs were recently released, one on January 8, 2014 entitled "Operational Authority, Support, and Monitoring of School Turnaround" (see http://ies.ed.gov/ncee/pubs/20144008/), and one on April 30, 2014 entitled "State Requirements for Teacher Evaluation Policies Promoted by Race to the Top" (see http://ies.ed.gov/ncee/pubs/20144016/).
+Work is underway on preparing the first report and two descriptive evaluation briefs focused on state capacity for school turnaround and common improvement practices adopted by low-performing schools.
+The first report and two briefs are scheduled to be released in late 2014.
 Release of all reports and briefs will be announced on http://ies.ed.gov/ncee/.